 In my past life, I used to work for a UN Special Rapporteur and my job was to interview asylum seekers.
 Emigrating to Europe isn’t an individual endeavor, it is a collective, family project.
 Those who finally make it and get papers overseas, have entire communities counting on them.

 However, the UK doesn’t want any more Black or Arab people.
 All migrants of darker skin complexion who got caught without papers have been living in detention in the UK.
 Which poses a basic ideological question!
-Namely, the moral standing, in 2023, of a rich country with a colonial background, whose wealth was built by the loot from black and brown people’s resources, which is now rejecting its own, members of the “Commonwealth”, subjects of his majesty King Charles the III, of Great Britain.
+Namely, the moral standing, in 2024, of a rich country with a colonial background, whose wealth was built on the loot from black and brown people’s land, which is now rejecting its own, members of the “Commonwealth”, subjects of his majesty King Charles the III, of Great Britain.

 That is the fundamental question.
-However, even their own Supreme Court avoided it, because it leads to only one inevitable conclusion; one that the Great British people, high on their horse, cannot live with, and Rwanda is right there, holding a huge mirror in their face; a tiny, poor, post-conflict country at the heart of Africa is willing to offer a haven to people who are mistreated in the country that relentlessly purport to teach moral values to the world.
+However, even their own Supreme Court, House of Lords or media avoided it, because it leads to only one inevitable conclusion; one that the Great British people, high on their horses, cannot live with, and Rwanda is right there, holding a huge mirror in their face; a tiny, poor, post-conflict country at the heart of Africa is willing to offer a haven to people who are mistreated in the country that relentlessly purports to teach moral values to the world.
 It is a counter-intuitive paradigm shift.

-I got called by about ten journalists since the decision yesterday, all wanting to know how Rwandans “reacted to the UK’s supreme court decision.”
-I failed on my mission to impress on all of them that the issue has nothing to do with Rwanda, it is a British debate.
+To Western journalists I spoke to, all wanting to know how Rwandans “reacted to the UK’s decision.”
+I failed to impress on any of them that the issue has nothing to do with Rwanda, it is a British debate.
 Rwandans didn’t “react”.
 The country is led by former refugees and Rwandans are used to receiving refugees all the time.